 Snorkeling/Skin Diving/Freediving: A range of courses are offered for campers with varying levels snorkeling and freediving experience.
 Introductory, photography, and videography courses allow campers to get in the ocean at multiple dive sites on the island.
-We offer SSI Freediving I Certification course for campers with freediving experience and comfort.
+We plan to offer NAUI Freediving courses for campers with freediving experience and comfort.

 Scuba Diving: Scuba course offerings include introductory courses like 'Try Dive' and NAUI Open Water Certification.
-For divers holding an open water certification from a recognized agency, we offer a host of continuing education certifications including Rescue Diver, Master Diver, and Scuba Photography.
+For divers holding an Open Water certification from a recognized agency, we offer a host of continuing education certifications including Rescue Diver, Master Diver, and Scuba Photography.
 Continuing education courses are only available for campers who are certified at the start of the camp session.
 Participation in scuba courses requires medical approval and paperwork submission.
-A full list of course offerings and prerequisites is available in the 'Sea Camp Activity Guide' which can be found on our website or in your camper account.
+A full list of course offerings and prerequisites is available later in this guide.